NCAS-CMS/cfdm/docs/source/performance.rst

 `~Field.uncompress` methods of a field construct.

-For example, in one particular test using a dataset from the :ref:`Tutorial`, transposing the data dimensions of the field construct was ~10 times faster when done in-place, compared with creating a new independent field construct:
+For example, in one particular test using a dataset from the :ref:`tutorial <Tutorial>`, transposing the data dimensions of the field construct was ~10 times faster when done in-place, compared with creating a new independent field construct:

 .. code-block:: python